-Playing for ballet class tips #23: Watch the teacher
+Playing for ballet class tips #25: respect the ritual

 Jonathan Still, ballet pianist